playgen/SUGAR-SocialGamification/doc/features/gameData.md

 ## GameData Categories
 - General Data - All information that does not fit into any other category.
-    - Example - A [user](/features/user.html) gaining 10 points in level 2.
+    - Example - A <xref:user> gaining 10 points in level 2.
-- Resources - Long-only data which can be transferred to and from [actors](/features/actor.html) within the system.
+- Resources - Long-only data which can be transferred to and from <xref:actor> within the system.
     - Example - A user collecting 10 gold, a consumable item within the game.
-- Achievements - Stored completion of all [AchievementCriteria](xref:PlayGen.SUGAR.Contracts.AchievementCriteria) for an achievement.
+- Achievements - Stored completion of all <xref:PlayGen.SUGAR.Common.Shared.EvaluationCriteria> for an achievement.
     - Example - A user meeting the criteria for the achievement "Score 10,000 points" in a game.
-- Skills - Stored completion of all [AchievementCriteria](xref:PlayGen.SUGAR.Contracts.AchievementCriteria) for an skill.
+- Skills - Stored completion of all <xref:PlayGen.SUGAR.Common.Shared.EvaluationCriteria> for an skill.
     - Example - A user meeting the criteria for the "Social" skill in a game.

 ## API
 * Client
-    * <xref:PlayGen.SUGAR.Client.GameDataClient)
+    * <xref:PlayGen.SUGAR.Client.GameDataClient>
 * Contracts
-    * <xref:PlayGen.SUGAR.Contracts.GameDataRequest>
-    * <xref:PlayGen.SUGAR.Contracts.GameDataResponse>
-    * <xref:PlayGen.SUGAR.Contracts.CriteriaQueryType>
+    * <xref:PlayGen.SUGAR.Contracts.Shared.SaveDataRequest>
-* WebAPI
+    * <xref:PlayGen.SUGAR.Contracts.Shared.SaveDataResponse>
-    * <xref:PlayGen.SUGAR.WebAPI.Controllers.GameDataController>
+    * <xref:PlayGen.SUGAR.Common.Shared.CriteriaQueryType>

 ## Examples
 * Submitting custom GameData

- 	Custom GameData is submitted using the <(xref:PlayGen.SUGAR.Client.GameDataClient>'s Add function with a <xref:PlayGen.SUGAR.Contracts.GameDataRequest> as the parameter.
+ 	Custom GameData is submitted using the <xref:PlayGen.SUGAR.Client.GameDataClient>'s Add function with a <xref:PlayGen.SUGAR.Contracts.Shared.SaveDataRequest> as the parameter.
 This explains how to track the number of dragon eggs hatched by the user, specifying "EggHatched" as the key.

 ```cs
 		public SUGARClient sugarClient = new SUGARClient(BaseUri);